huseyinkaansuren/Mail-Merge-Project/README.md

 # Mail-Merge-Project
-Changing names on file so people can easy send mail to everyone easly
+Changing names on file so people can easy send mail to everyone easily